 Epidemiology including risk factors and primary prevention

-Reports of dizziness, changes in balance and/or coordination have been estimated to be 15-78% in mild TBI.
-In blast-related TBI, the incidence of vestibular deficits has been reported in 30% of military personnel.
-The incidence could be as high as 100% when the patient has sustained a temporal bone fracture.
+Reports of dizziness, changes in balance and/or coordination have been estimated to occur in half of TBI patients 5 years after injury.1 In blast-related TBI, the incidence of vestibular deficits was reported in about 44% of service members.2 The incidence can increase with the severity of the injury and concomitant fractures to the temporal bone.
 Vestibular symptoms experienced are most commonly attributed to the coexisting brain injury as opposed to a result of a direct injury to the vestibular system.

 The vestibular system controls balance via the peripheral and central system, which can both be affected by a TBI.

 The labyrinth is located in the temporal bone, which houses three semicircular canals (lateral, posterior, superior) and responds to angular accelerations/decelerations in all planes, and two otolithic organs (the utricular and saccular macula) which control response to linear acceleration/deceleration, including gravity.
 Together they adjoin the cochlea and are both innervated by cranial nerve (CN) VIII.
-CN VII is also located in this area and is vulnerable to trauma, such as a temporal bone fracture.
+CN VII is also located in this area which makes it particularly vulnerable to trauma, such as a temporal bone fracture.

 Benign Paroxysmal Positional Vertigo (BPPV)

-Due to alteration in mechanics of the semicircular canals caused by free-floating calcium debris (canalithiasis) which creates a pathologic sensitivity to gravity.
+Caused by an alteration in mechanics of the semicircular canals caused by free-floating calcium debris (canalithiasis) that creates a pathologic sensitivity to gravity.